How to Become a Stockbroker

 Skill Set Required for a Stockbroker

-Though many people think being good with numbers is the main predictor of success for stockbrokers, that is not the case.
+Though many people think being good with numbers is the main factor in becoming a successful stockbroker, that is not the case.
 You’ll need to be good with more than just numbers and have a variety of skills to make it in this industry, for example:

 Solid decision-making